highest mountain peak in india

 Initial Exploration

-• British Expeditions: The first serious attempts to climb Kanchenjunga were made by British mountaineering teams in the early 20th century.
-In 1905, a team led by Aleister Crowley made an ambitious attempt but was forced to retreat after an avalanche claimed the lives of four team members.
+• British Expeditions: British mountaineering teams made the first serious attempts to climb Kanchenjunga in the early 20th century.
+In 1905, a team led by Aleister Crowley made an ambitious attempt but was forced to retreat after an avalanche killed four team members.
 This tragic event highlighted the dangers of climbing Kanchenjunga and discouraged many from attempting the ascent for years.

 The 1955 Ascent

 • Historic Climb: The first successful ascent of Kanchenjunga was achieved on May 25, 1955, by a British expedition led by Charles Evans.
-Joe Brown and George Band, two members of the team, reached the summit but stopped just short of the actual peak.
-This was done out of respect for the local Sikkimese belief that the summit is sacred and should remain untouched by humans.
+Two team members, Joe Brown and George Band, reached the summit but stopped short of the peak out of respect for the local Sikkimese belief that the summit is sacred and should remain untouched by humans.

-• Route: The team ascended via the southwest face, a route that is still considered one of the most challenging due to its technical difficulty and exposure to avalanches.
+• Route: The team ascended via the southwest face, which is still considered one of the most challenging due to its technical difficulty and exposure to avalanches.

 2. Subsequent Expeditions